-- (a) by the substitution in subsection (1) for paragraph (c) of the following paragraph: - "(c) the issue in dispute [is] is one that a party has the right to refer to arbitration or to the Labour Court in terms of this Act or any other employment law;"; and - (b) by the substitution in subsection (3) for paragraph (b) of the following paragraph: - (b) any determination made in terms of [the Wage Act] Chapter Eight of the Basic Conditions of Employment Act and that regulates the issue in dispute, during the first year of that determination."
+- 7. Section 65 of the principal Act is hereby amended- 45 - (a) by the substitution in subsection (1) for paragraph (c) of the following paragraph: - "(c) the issue in dispute [is] is one that a party has the right to refer to arbitration or to the Labour Court in terms of this Act or any other employment law;"; and - (b) by the substitution in subsection (3) for paragraph (b) of the following paragraph:

+[&]quot;(\hat{b}) any determination made in terms of [the Wage Act] Chapter Eight of the Basic Conditions of Employment Act and that regulates the issue in dispute, during the first year of that determination.".

-8. Section 67 of the principal Act is hereby amended by the deletion of subsection (9).
+- 8. Section 67 of the principal Act is hereby amended- - (a) by the substitution for subsection (7) of the following subsection: